IU-PR/Capstone_project/content/docs/Groups/FairLance.md

         ![](https://hackmd.io/_uploads/B1aCNhiD2.png)

-    NOTE: those pictures are only to show our initial design, and not final for now.
+    NOTE: those pictures are only to show our initial design, and not the final version.

 4. **Integration and APIs**:
     *As a result of the discussion during the last meeting, we are going to implement the following API's that will interact with the database*